 There is an optimum time at which the separated water should be discharged, or decanted, from the temporary storage device.
 This optimum time maximizes the amount of water that can be removed from the container, minimizes the oil content of the discharged water, and minimizes the time that the storage is "out of service".
-The decision when to decant may also depend on whether or not sensitive resources could be affected by the dispersed oil concentrations in the discharged water.
+The decision when to decant may also depend on whether or not sensitive resources could be affected by the dispersed oil or dissolved demulsifier concentrations in the discharged water.

-The first test series at Ohmsett in 1998 investigated the decanting of mixtures of recovered oil and water and gave some quantitative insight into the oil/water separation processes occurring in temporary storage devices (SL Ross 1999).
+The first test series (involving lab-scale tests in flasks in 1997 and large-scale tests at Ohmsett in 1998) investigated the decanting of mixtures of recovered oil and water and gave some quantitative insight into the oil/water separation processes occurring in simple temporary storage devices (SL Ross 1999).
 The objective of those tests was to determine the optimum time to decant the water and maximize the available on-site storage space during a skimming operation.

 That many skimmer operations are, sooner or later, faced with recovering a water-in-oil emulsion was addressed in the second test series.
 These emulsions can easily contain 70 to 80% water that is tightly held and may not separate out, even after standing for days or months.
 This emulsion will quickly fill the available temporary storage space, even after decanting the free water layer, with a product that contains mostly water.
 The available temporary storage space could be further extended by using chemical emulsion breakers (also called demulsifiers) to cause the water-in-oil emulsion to break into oil and water phases, followed by decanting of the water separated from the emulsion.
 Although some skimmer systems (notably the Framo Transrec 350) incorporate demulsifier delivery systems, the dynamics of the separation process are not well understood.
-The second set of experiments was designed to assess the effectiveness of an oil spill emulsion breaker on water-in-oil emulsions and the injection/mixing/settling regimes required for optimum water-removal performance.
-The ability of emulsion breaker addition to reduce pumping heads and the effects of demulsifier addition of the oil content of decanted water were also assessed.
+The second group of experiments, in both the lab using a scale-model piping network simulating an offshore recovery and transfer system, and again at Ohmsett, was designed to assess the effectiveness of an oil spill emulsion breaker on water-in-oil emulsions and the injection/mixing/settling regimes required for optimum water-removal performance.
+The ability of emulsion breaker addition to reduce pumping heads and the effects of demulsifier addition on the oil content of decanted water were also assessed.
 Various injection locations (skimmer head, discharge hose, tank inlet, etc.) and mixing technologies (static in-line, impeller, etc.) were investigated.